nboughton/swnt/README.md

 ```
-swnt new -h
+[nick@gubbins swnt]$ swnt -h
-Generate content
+A simple application for generating content for Stars Without Number

 Usage:
-  swnt new [command]
+  swnt [command]

 Available Commands:
-  adventure   Generate an Adventure seed
-  alien       Generate an Alien
-  beast       Generate a Beast
-  conflict    Generate a Conflict/Problem
-  corporation Generate a Corporation
-  culture     Generate a culture
-  encounter   Generate a quick encounter
-  heresy      Generate a Heresy
+  bestiary    List creature statblocks
+  help        Help about any command
+  new         Generate content
-  npc         Generate a NPC
+  react       Make a reaction roll for an NPC
-  place       Generate a place
-  poi         Generate a Point of Interest
-  religion    Generate a Religion
-  sector      Create the skeleton of a Sector
-  world       Generate a secondary World for a Sector cell
+  show        Print the text of a world tag, table text will be added in future

 Flags:
-  -f, --format string   Set output format. (--format text,markdown).
-Not all commands support this flag. (default "text")
-  -h, --help            help for new
+  -h, --help   help for swnt

-Use "swnt new [command] --help" for more information about a command.
+Use "swnt [command] --help" for more information about a command.
 ```

-Most sub-commands of "new" support markdown as an output option.
+Most sub-commands of "new" (and the bestiary) support markdown as an output option with the -f (--format) flag.
 This makes it easier to copy and paste content straight into a Hugo exported sector.

 ## FAQ